 Because of differences in the general health of older patients, the decision to treat should be on an individual basis, and BP lowering should be gradual and carefully monitored by the physician.
 The SPRINT trial results showed equal benefit in people ages >75 years, regardless of frailty or walking speed.
 Patients with orthostasis at enrollment, patients with dementia, and those resident in a nursing home were excluded from the trial.
 One systematic review found insufficient evidence regarding the benefits of hypertension treatment for frail people >80 years of age taking multiple medications, concluding that treatment should be individualized.
 Older patients >80 years should not be denied treatment or have treatment withdrawn solely on the basis of age.

 Regarding patients with concomitant diabetes mellitus, there is good-quality evidence from the ACCORD trial that very intensive BP lowering (targeting a systolic pressure <120 mmHg, as compared with targeting <140 mmHg) does not lessen risk (composite outcome: nonfatal myocardial infarction, nonfatal stroke, or death from cardiovascular cause) and may increase risk of adverse events.
 The American Diabetes Association recommends that blood pressure targets in people with diabetes and hypertension are individualized by assessing cardiovascular risk, potential adverse effects, and patient preference.
-Targets for people with diabetes range from <130/80 mmHg for those at higher risk and <140/90 mmHg for those at lower risk; for pregnant patients with diabetes, targets of 120-160/80-105 mmHg are suggested.
+Targets for people with diabetes range from <130/80 mmHg for those at higher risk and <140/90 mmHg for those at lower risk; for pregnant patients with diabetes, the recommended target is ≤135/85 mmHg.
 Lower systolic and diastolic blood pressure targets, such as 130/80 mmHg, may be appropriate for individuals at high risk of cardiovascular disease if they can be achieved without undue treatment burden.
 The ACC/AHA recommend a blood pressure goal of <130/80 mmHg for patients with diabetes.

 The initial approach to a newly diagnosed patient should include a thorough explanation of the risks associated with hypertension and the need for adequate control and adherence to therapy.
 Initial therapeutic measure should be lifelong lifestyle modification including: